CBR-to-SQL: Rethinking Retrieval-based Text-to-SQL using Case-based Reasoning in the Healthcare Domain: Experiments

+We construct two evaluation setups that differ in how training data are ingested into the knowledge base, allowing us to assess CBR-to-SQL and its baseline under both high-resource and data-scarce conditions.
+Together, these two setups are applied to the MIMICSQL and EHRSQL dataset, producing four main experiments in total.

-We construct a \textit{Complete Database} (CDB) environment that includes the original training set of 8,000 question–SQL pairs.
-This environment provides high coverage for retrieval models but also introduces noise from overlapping examples.
-This creates a testbed to benchmark our CBR framework against standard RAG in a dense, high-resource setting, evaluating their ability to exploit relevant patterns among noisy distractors.
-Furthermore, this environment facilitates direct comparison with prior work that used complete MIMICSQL data for training and evaluation.
+\paragraph{Complete Database (CDB)} The CDB setup includes the full training set in the knowledge base, similar to how standard text-to-SQL models are trained.
+It facilitates direct comparison with prior work that used the complete MIMICSQL and EHRSQL datasets for training and evaluation.
+Furthermore, CDB provides high example diversity for retrieval models, while also introducing noise from overlapping examples.
+This serves as a testbed to benchmark CBR-to-SQL against RAG in a high-resource setting, evaluating their ability to extract relevant examples among noisy distractors.